Reflection and transmission resonances and accuracy of the wkb method: Conclusions

 \section{Conclusions}

-In this paper, we introduced a $2 \times 2$ transfer matrix for a scattering process ($E > V(x)$) and the WKB method for a tunneling phenomenon ($E < V(x)$).
-It is found that the WKB method is high accurate when compared to exact solutions.
+In this paper, we used a $2 \times 2$ transfer matrix for a scattering process ($E > V(x)$) and the WKB method for a tunneling phenomenon ($E < V(x)$) \cite{1D, Bogoliubov, grey, mil, Analytic, Shabat, phd}.
+It is found that in some circumstances the WKB method is highly accurate when compared to exact solutions.
 We could use this WKB method to find reflection and transmission probabilities for difficult potentials which may give no exact solutions.